How to prevent skin cancer

 Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 2 p.m.
 If your shadow is shorter than you are, seek shade.

 Wear protective clothing, such as a lightweight long-sleeved shirt, pants, a wide-brimmed hat and sunglasses with UV protection, when possible.
 For more effective sun protection, select clothing with an ultraviolet protection factor (UPF) label.

 Apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher.
 Broad-spectrum sunscreen provides protection from both UVA and UVB rays.

 Use sunscreen whenever you are going to be outside, even on cloudy days.

-Apply enough sunscreen to cover all exposed skin.
+Apply enough sunscreen to cover all skin not covered by clothing.
 Most adults need about 1 ounce — or enough to fill a shot glass — to fully cover their body.

 Don’t forget to apply to the tops of your feet, your neck, your ears and the top of your head.